marklchaves/cme-dev-style-guide/_docs/basics/06-creating-structured-content.html.md

 - Writers need to create similar content more than once or twice
 - You want to encourage repeat visits and familiarity with your content

-All educational content at Mailchimp relies heavily on content templates.
+All educational content relies heavily on content templates.
 We use templates for Technical Content, Integration Directory descriptions, marketing guides, and more.

 ## Guidelines